Tuckerman Babcock: Career

 Babcock has served as precinct officer and district chairman of Alaska Republican Party.
 He also was state vice chairman and also briefly served as the party's chairman in the year 2000.
 In 2016, he again ran for this office.
 During the Alaska Republican Party convention in Fairbanks April 28–30, 2016, Babcock ran against Fairbanks trial attorney Ann Brown to succeed Peter Goldberg.
 Babcock won the election and also became a delegate for the 2016 Republican National Convention in Cleveland in the summer of 2016.

 In the situation concerning three state Representatives who ran on the Republican ticket but afterwards joined in a centrist coalition with Alaska Democrats, thereby creating a bipartisan majority in the State House, he sent a critical open letter to the three lawmakers.
 He also supported an attempt of the Alaska GOP to block those three Representatives from running again in the primaries of the Republican party.

+Babcock ran in the 2022 election for Seat D in the Alaska State Senate.
+In the ranked-choice primary first round he led Republican coalition member Jesse Bjorkman but Bjorkman took the seat after votes for third place, nonpartisan candidate Andy Cizek were redistributed.